-See the difference: One has flow and one does not.
+See the difference: One has flow, and one does not.

-The reason the second version does not have flow is because of the negative internal interruptions you do to yourself.
+The reason the second version does not have flow is that of the negative internal interruptions you do to yourself.
 Below is the same example and in it, you will see between brackets what might be happening in your head when the interruptions happen.

 [ Brackets are what you say internally in your head]